Home > Chez Nono Review

-Chez Nono – Modest seaside guesthouse with convenient position and cute beach.
+Chez Nono – Modest seaside guesthouse with a convenient position and cute beach.

-There are 2 types of accommodation on adjoining blocks: a cluster of quaint (but outdated) traditional-style bungalows above the water or on the sand facing the sea; and rooms in a less interesting wooden building.
-The latter – some with 2 bedrooms – feature a sliding door that needs a curtain to ensure privacy, while blocking views, but the décor is likeably tropical.
-Advantages are the congenial lounge area and shared kitchen, which boasts the best views in the whole place; the enchanting beach with classy outdoor furniture; and proximity to a water-sports center (surprisingly, the only 1 in the area).
+There are two types of accommodations on adjoining blocks: a cluster of quaint traditional-style bungalows above the water or on the sand facing the sea, and rooms in a wooden building.
+The latter – some with two bedrooms – feature a likable tropical décor.
+Advantages are the congenial lounge area and shared kitchen with the best views in the whole place, the enchanting beach with classy outdoor furniture, and proximity to a water-sports center (surprisingly, the only one in the area).

 Chez Nono – The Basics

-- Location: Poorly signed, about 100m down the laneway from the main road at Matira in the southern end of the main island.
-A 1-minute walk from the entrance to the InterContinental; about 7km from the main town, Vaitape; and 30 minutes by boat and taxi from the airport.
+- Location: Poorly signed, about 100m down the lane from the main road at Matira in the southern end of the main island.
+A 1-minute walk from the entrance to the InterContinental, about 7 km from the main town Vaitape, and 30 minutes by boat and taxi from the airport.

 - Guests: Appeals mostly to budget-minded couples.

-- Beach: Small but pretty, with shallow calm waters ideal for children.
+- Beach: Small but pretty, with shallow and calm water ideal for children.

-- Views: 1 bungalow is raised above the sea with perfect views, and 1 room has unobstructed vistas of the ocean.
+- Views: 1 bungalow is raised above the sea with perfect views, and 1 room has unobstructed views of the ocean.
 Views from other rooms and bungalows are obstructed by trees.

 Chez Nono – Amenities